Financial Privacy and Offshore Trusts

 What Domestic Records Reveal

 U.S. public records contain a surprising amount of financial information about individuals.
 Real estate ownership is recorded in county deed records.
 Business interests appear in state corporate filings.
 Vehicle titles, boat registrations, and aircraft records are searchable.
 UCC filings, tax liens, and court judgments are indexed in state and county databases.
-Much of this information is aggregated by commercial data brokers and sold to anyone willing to pay.
+Commercial data brokers aggregate much of this information and sell it to anyone willing to pay.

 Attorneys routinely conduct pre-suit asset searches before deciding whether to file a lawsuit.
 These searches compile real estate holdings, business interests, vehicle registrations, judgment history, lien records, and corporate affiliations into a financial profile.
 Nationwide searches covering all 50 states cost $1,500 to $7,500 and take less than a week.
 The results tell the plaintiff’s attorney whether the target has enough recoverable assets to justify the cost of litigation.